OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 The following code snippet shows the JSON for an entity value with multiple data types nested within `properties`.

 > [!NOTE]
-> The following code snippet is an excerpt.
-To see the complete code sample, visit the [OfficeDev/office-js-snippets](https://github.com/OfficeDev/office-js-snippets/blob/main/samples/excel/85-preview-apis/data-types-entity-values.yaml) repository.
+> To see how to use this JSON in a complete code sample, visit the [OfficeDev/office-js-snippets](https://github.com/OfficeDev/office-js-snippets/blob/main/samples/excel/85-preview-apis/data-types-entity-values.yaml) repository.

 ```json
 const entity: Excel.EntityCellValue = {